Wyntuition/jekyll-now/todo/02-work-internal.md

 "He works well with others and brings a strong work ethic and a positive attitude to the table."

-Lastly, Glenn brings a really positive attitude to work.
+Glenn brings a really positive attitude to work.
 Even while E-Verify is under immense pressure, he remains positive and continues making light-hearted jokes, which is important to the morale and culture of his team.

 RM

 Glenn pushed for rebooting the NoVA Elixir Meetup, provided workshops and content, and was able to connect with more senior Ruby developers and the Ruby commnuity more broadly in doing so.

 Glenn represents himself well in client meetings.
 He always asks thought provoking questions in refinement and planning meetings in front of the client.

-Related, he does a really good job explaining some tough technical concepts to our Product Owner from a business value perspective."
+He also does a really good job explaining some tough technical concepts to our Product Owner from a business value perspective.